 Parents and Volunteers

-We have parent Age Marshalls for each age group and gender.
+We have parent Age Managers for each age group and gender.
 This helps ensure events start on time and streamlines the operation of events.
 A 2.5 hour training program, which covers cover basic officiating, coaching, safety and event safety tips, is available through Little Athletics ACT at https://www.athleticsintheact.com.au/events/117627/.
-This is a great way to be involved with your child.
-If you are interested in being an Age Marshall, please email the Registrar or Club President.
+Managing or assisting with the age group is a great way to be involved with your child.
+If you are interested in being an Age Manager, please email the Registrar or Club President.

 Little Athletics has some great introductory videos to help Little Athletes (and parents) start.
 How do you throw a shotput?
 Or high jump?
 Check here for for lots of helpful tips from Little Athletics Victoria.